buddy-compiler/buddy-benchmark/benchmarks/DeepLearning/README.md

 **RISC-V Vector Extension**

-Follow the relevant [documentation](https://github.com/buddy-compiler/buddy-mlir/blob/main/docs/RVVEnviroment.md) to prepare the RVV environment.
+Follow the [Environment Setup Guide for MLIR and RVV Testing and Experiments](https://github.com/buddy-compiler/buddy-mlir/blob/main/docs/RVVEnvironment.md) to prepare the RVV environment.
+Furthermore, To enable the openmp feature on RISC-V, you also need to refer to [Prepare RISC-V OpenMP ToolChain](../../docs/PrepareRVOpenMP.md).

 1. Set variables for the toolchain: